 - Missing a witness signature or lack of legal representation when making the Will

 You will need to compile a lot of evidence and witness reports in order to prove a Will is fraudulent.
-If you succeed, you can request the previous version of the Will (if it exists) be used instead.
+If you succeed, you can request to instal the terms of the previous version of the Will (if it exists).

 How Long to Contest a Will?